Version 1.0 - Effective 2026-05-22 - Version history

 If payware were to alter its architecture so as to bring any of the above commitments into question, this Position paper would be reissued and the underlying regulatory analysis would be reassessed.

-The Payment Institutions that integrate with payware are the regulated entities in every Network transaction. payware partners exclusively with PIs that:
+The Financial Institutions that integrate with payware are the regulated entities in every Network transaction. payware partners with Financial Institutions that:

 Political agreement on PSD3 and PSR was reached by the European Parliament and the Council on 27 November 2025.
 Final compromise texts were published by the Council on 23 April 2026.
 Official Journal publication is anticipated in mid-2026, with PSR application following a transition period currently understood by published practitioner commentary to be 21 months (with a 24-month period applicable to the payee-name / unique-identifier verification obligation under the PSR).